openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

 # DefaultQuantization Algorithm {#pot_compression_algorithms_quantization_default_README}

 ## Introduction
 DefaultQuantization algorithm is designed to do a fast and, in many cases, accurate quantization.
-It does not have any control of accuracy metric but provides a lot of knobs that can be used to imporove it.
+It does not have any control of accuracy metric but provides a lot of knobs that can be used to improve it.

 ## Parameters
 DefaultQuantization algorithm has mandatory and optional parameters.
 For more details on how to use these parameters please refer to [Best Practices](@ref pot_docs_BestPractices) document.
 Here is an example of the definition of DefualtQuantization method and its parameters: